Why are millions of kids missing weeks of school across US?

 Last month, school started again.
 So far, Juan’s been there, with his nurse.
 But his mom, Carmen Ballina, said the effects of his absence persist: “He used to read a lot more.
 I don’t think he’s motivated anymore.”

-Another lasting effect from the pandemic: Educators and experts say some parents and students have been conditioned to stay home at the slightest sign of sickness.
+Another lasting effect of the pandemic: Educators and experts say some parents and students have been conditioned to stay home at the slightest sign of sickness.

 Renee Slater’s daughter rarely missed school before the pandemic.
 But last school year, the straight-A middle schooler insisted on staying home 20 days, saying she just didn’t feel well.